 How will this course be assessed?

-Students in consultation with the teacher will have the opportunity to choose the standards they enter with the expectation of a minimum of 14 credits (including at least 3 credits from internal and 4 credits from external achievement standards, this will enable the student to achieve a course endorsement for Level 3 chemistry).
+Students will be entered for minimum of 14 credits (including at least 3 credits from internal and 4 credits from external achievement standards, this will enable the student to achieve a course endorsement for Level 3 chemistry).

 Resubmissions will only be allowed to take a student from "Not Achieved" grade to an "Achieved" grade.